Uniform Regularity for free-boundary navier-stokes equations with surface tension: type estimate

 where

 which shows that $\varepsilon\partial_z \text{ln}|g|\partial_z$ is removed.
 And trivially, $Z_3 S_n^\Psi$ and $\rho$ are equivalent, i.e

 Hence, instead of $S_n^\Psi$, we estimate $\rho$.
 Also note that equation of $\rho$ is applicable above lemma.
-Now we extend above lemma to high order. \begin{lem} (High order version)Consider $\rho$ a smooth solution of
+Now we extend above lemma to high order.
+Since we split horizontal components and vertical component, we use $y$ to denote two horizontal coodinates. \begin{lemma} (High order version)Consider $\rho$ a smooth solution of

-for some smooth vector field $w$ such that $w_3$ vanishes on the boundary.
+for some smooth vector field $w$ such that vertical component $w_3$ vanishes on the boundary.
 Assume that $\rho$ and $\mathcal{H}$ are compactly supported in $z$.
 Then for any integer $k$, we have the following estimate:

-\end{lem} \begin{proof} Applying co-normal derivatives to equation generate bad commutator which come from between $Z_3$ and Laplacian.
-So, we rewrite equation as
+where $w_{y}$ is horizontal component $(w_{1}, w_{2})$. \end{lemma} \begin{proof} Applying co-normal derivatives to equation generate bad commutator which come from between $Z_3$ and Laplacian.
+For simplicity, we use notations $\vec{y} = (x,y)$ and horizontal derivative $\nabla_{\vec{y}}:=(\p_{x},\p_{y})$ in this proof.
+We rewrite equation as

 where ($w_3 = 0$ on the boundary)

 We use evolution operator $S(t,\tau)$ for homogeneous solution of above system.
 Let,

 solves